HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

     splitDeployment: false
 ```

-- `splitDeployment` under the `openSearch` configuration controls whether the OpenSearch roles are split into manager and data pods or not.
-This configuration is set to `false` by default to ensure all roles are combined into the manager pods and no additional data pods are created.
-Change the configuration to `true` to create distinct manager data pods which can be configured individually.
+- `splitDeployment` under the `openSearch` configuration controls whether OpenSearch roles are split into manager and data pods.
+  This setting is `false` by default, which keeps all roles combined in the manager pods and prevents additional data pods from being created.
+Change the setting to `true` to create separate manager and data pods that can be configured individually.

-- `splitDeployment` under the `searchMiddleware` configuration controls whether the data and query load should be split between pods or not.
+- `splitDeployment` under the `searchMiddleware` configuration controls whether data and query load are split between pods.

 ### Replicas settings

-You can reconfigure the default amount of replicas per application.
+You can change the default number of replicas for each application.
 ```yaml
 scaling:
   # The default amount of replicas per application